Coda-Coda/deepsea-1/README.md

 [src/Edsger/coqgen.ml (starting line 2597)](https://github.com/Coda-Coda/deepsea-1/blob/fmbc-2021/src/Edsger/coqgen.ml#L2597) has the OCaml code which generates the proof obligations related to following the *Checks-Effects-Interactions Pattern* for each command.
 Obligations relating to calls to other functions within a smart contract (`CCcall`) are also facilitated by this `coqgen.ml` code.
 This file also has the tactic used to prove that the list of transfers is of length at most one.
 This tactic is generated from the code at [line 5249](https://github.com/Coda-Coda/deepsea-1/blob/fmbc-2021/src/Edsger/coqgen.ml#L5249) (see also the generated [SingleTransferCheck.v line 100](https://github.com/Coda-Coda/deepsea-1/blob/fmbc-2021/contracts/fmbc-2021-example/contract/SingleTransferCheck.v#L100)).

+[./ExperimentalSynthesisStmt-snippet.v](./ExperimentalSynthesisStmt-snippet.v) has the key definition relating to the alternative approach that makes use of the high level representation of the smart contract.
+This is the key aspect of this approach, however note that it is only a snippet (which can work, but is experimental).
+It would form a part of the SynthesisStmt.v file along with some other less relevant alterations.
+Feel free to get in touch if you are interested in further details.

 ----------

 # The DeepSEA Language